Email to - [email protected]

 Who governs prescriptions and the supply of veterinary medicines for animals?

-The Veterinary Medicines Directorate (VMD) is responsible for the this.
+The Veterinary Medicines Directorate (VMD) is responsible for this.
 They are a British Government department attached to DEFRA.
 You can see their guidance notes regarding all aspects of Veterinary Medicinal Products by clicking here.

 Which medicines require a prescription?